 If your loved ones’ health or ability has deteriorated to a certain point, it might be unsustainable to continue caring for them yourself.
 The time, energy, and emotional resources it consumes are enough to drain the most resilient of us.
 Fortunately, you’re often able to turn to a nursing home where your loved one will receive daily care from trained professionals.

-However, many Illinois families place their loved ones in nursing homes only to find that it is nothing like what they expected.
+However, many families place their loved ones in nursing homes only to find that it is nothing like what they expected.
 The level of care can vary wildly depending on the nursing home.
 Issues like cleanliness, attentiveness, and general neglect can ultimately necessitate removing them from the nursing home.

-We always hope that our loved ones will be taken care of with the respect and dignity they deserve.
-In most cases, they are.
-However, the sad truth is that residents of nursing homes are frequently subjected to physical, emotional, sexual, financial, and other forms of abuse.
+The sad truth is that residents of nursing homes are frequently subjected to physical, emotional, sexual, financial, and other forms of abuse.

 Some examples of neglect are being left in soiled clothing, not being given adequate food or water, and not being attended to when a resident calls for assistance.
 Weight loss, unexplained bruises, bedsores, and fractured bones are red flags that might indicate nursing home abuse or neglect.